 Carolina’s tradition of excellence in men’s tennis dating back to the early stages of the 20th Century has only continued under Paul, who ranks fourth in regular-season ACC dual match wins all-time and is second in UNC history in that category behind only Don Skakle.
 The native of Lancaster, S.C., has continued the winning reputation of UNC men’s tennis through his skill as a coach and recruiter since UNC Athletic Director John Swofford named him as head coach in April 1993.

-Paul is the winningest active coach in the ACC and is the fourth winningest coach in league history with his 387 overall dual-match wins.
-His 143 ACC regular-season victories are also the second most in league lore behind only Chuck Kriese's 166 victories.
-Paul achieved his 300th overall victory at UNC on March 20, 2011 when the Tar Heels defeated Wake Forest 4-3 in Winston-Salem, N.C.
+Paul is the winningest active coach in the ACC and is the fourth winningest coach in league history with his 415 overall dual-match wins.
+His 152 ACC regular-season victories are also the second most in league lore behind only Chuck Kriese's 166 victories.
+Paul achieved his 400th overall victory at UNC on Feb.
+29, 2016 when the Tar Heels defeated Campbell 7-0 at home in Chapel Hill.

 Many players under Paul’s tutelage have gone on to tremendous success on the professional level.
 Five players tutored by Paul have ascended to the Top 500 of the Association of Tennis Professionals (ATP) singles rankings.
 Don Johnson, captain of the 1990 ACC championship team and a former UNC assistant coach under Paul, won the 2001 Wimbledon doubles championship and is the former No. 1-ranked doubles player in the world.
 Paul’s former players have reached the semifinals of every Grad Slam event, won 25 ATP events and over 35 Challengers.

-The Tar Heels have been at their best over the past 12 seasons.
-During that time span, UNC has hosted NCAA Tournament first and second rounds seven times, finished the season ranked in the Top 20 nationally nine times and advanced to the NCAA Round of 16 four times and to the NCAA quarterfinals in each of the past two years.
+The Tar Heels have been at their best over the past 13 seasons.
+During that time span, UNC has hosted NCAA Tournament first and second rounds eight times, finished the season ranked in the Top 20 nationally 10 times and advanced to the NCAA Round of 16 five times and to the NCAA quarterfinals in each of the past three years.

-Five times in the last nine seasons Carolina has set a school record for ACC regular season wins, garnering nine victories in 2007, 2008, 2011, 2012 and 2014.
-In 2007, Paul led the Tar Heels to a 20-0 record to start the season, attaining the highest national ranking in school history in the ITA poll at No. 5.
+Six times in the last 10 seasons Carolina has equalled a school record for ACC regular season wins, garnering nine victories in 2007, 2008, 2011, 2012, 2014 and 2016.
+In 2007, Paul led the Tar Heels to a 20-0 record to start the season.
 Paul’s 2006 team tied a school record for most overall wins in a season at 25-5.
 That tied the school mark, which was also 25-5, set by the 1992 NCAA quarterfinalist team on which Paul served as an assistant.
-Carolina would go on to eclipse the school record for dual match wins in a season with a 27-6 mark in 2014.
+Carolina would go on to eclipse the school record for dual match wins in a season with a 27-6 mark in 2014 and then with a 28-5 record in 2016.

 Individually, Paul has guided a host of Tar Heel players to conference, regional and national accolades.
-UNC players have earned All-ACC accolades 62 times since his first season as an assistant coach in 1989-90.
-Over the last 12 years, UNC players have earned first-team All-America honors 12 times, the most recent being Brayden Schnur in 2014 and again in 2015.
+UNC players have earned All-ACC accolades 66 times since his first season as an assistant coach in 1989-90.
+Over the last 12 years, UNC players have earned first-team All-America honors 16 times, with a nation-leading four players earning honors in 2016.

 From 2008-10, Carolina was one of only two schools in the country to have a doubles team earn All-America accolades three consecutive years.
 UNC had back-to-back NCAA Tournament semifinalists in doubles with Taylor Fogleman and Clay Donato going that far in 2009 and Donato teaming up with Stefan Hardy in 2010.
 In 2006, Raian Luchici and Brad Pomeroy ascended to the No. 1 doubles ranking for the first time in school history.